arkku/dotfiles/README.md

   the cursor, as is the default)
 * <kbd>Ctrl</kbd>-<kbd>Y</kbd> – yanks (or, more accurately, puts) the
   previously-killed line
+* <kbd>Ctrl</kbd>-<kbd>F</kbd> – in zsh Vi insert mode starts a fuzzy file finder (requires fzf and fd), with keyboard shortcuts to change the list to show everything, only directories, only the current directory, or Git repository contents (including submodules)
+* <kbd>Ctrl</kbd>-<kbd>G</kbd> – in zsh Vi insert mode shows a prompt to choose from Git commits, branches, tags, or files (not including submodules), or GitHub issues or pull requests, and starts a fuzzy finder for the choice, with live preview
 * `S` + surround – in visual selection mode surrounds the selection with the given quotes, e.g., `v$S"` in vi command mode selects to the end of the line and surrounds the selection with `" "` quotes